cfstcyr/cli-ai/README.md

 # cli-ai

-CLI application that uses OpenAI to answer to prompts
+CLI application that uses OpenAI ChatGPT to answer to prompts

 ## Usage